Sign up to receive the Publicis Groupe newsletter

 CHAIRMAN & CEO

 Daughter of Marcel Bleustein-Blanchet—the founder of Publicis—Ms. Badinter is a philosopher.
 The author of numerous books, she has taught at the Ecole Polytechnique in Paris.
-She joined the Supervisory Board in 1987 and is its Chair since 1996.
+She joined the Supervisory Board in 1987 and was its Chair from 1996 to 2017.

 Member of the Advisory Board